NLPJCL/RAG-Retrieval/README.md

 # News

+- **12/29/2024**: We will release the training code for Jasper and Stella in the next few days.
+Thank you.

 - **10/21/2024**: RAG-Retrieval released two different methods for Reranker tasks based on LLM, as well as a method for distilling them into BERT.
 [Best Practices for LLM in Reranker Tasks?
 A Simple Experiment Report (with code)](https://zhuanlan.zhihu.com/p/987727357)

 - **6/5/2024**: Implementation of MRL loss for the Embedding model in RAG-Retrieval.
 [RAG-Retrieval: Making MRL Loss a Standard for Training Vector (Embedding) Models](https://zhuanlan.zhihu.com/p/701884479)